 JUMP Bikes has a team (they’re called balancers) who bring them back to their depot in South of Market for a recharge, which takes about 4 to 6 hours.
 This is where UberEATS bike couriers come in because JUMP needs help getting its bikes charged, and couriers could use ebikes for faster and easier deliveries.

-Opportunities to Earn More with JUMP Bikes
+How to Make Money with JUMP Bikes

 Though it’s still a small pilot with a handful of couriers, many of the couriers in the UberEATS + JUMP Bikes recharger program I’ve talked to say using an ebike has been a game changer for them.
 We take bikes with a battery charged below 45 percent, and bring them back to JUMP’s South of Market depot in exchange for a 10 dollar credit, depending on where the bike came from.